-

 Beneficial properties

-Shu Puer "Friendship" has a number of useful properties:
+Shu Puer "Friendship" has a number of beneficial properties:

-- Warming effect: Helps to warm up in cold weather.
+- Warming effect: Helps keep you warm during the cold season.

 - Tonic effect: Gives vigor and energy.